peterparkedcar165/minecraft_mod_ideas/README.md

 💧 Water Pulse: Unleash a bubble (cube) that remains and entraps hostiles.

 💧 Rain Dance: Turns the world rainy.
+Announce in chat, turns it rainy for 4 minutes.
+Cooldown is 8 minutes.

 💧 Whirlpool: Shoot a big bubble projectile, that bursts into a vortex of bubbles, luring enemies in and damaging them over time.